 Pros and cons

-Speed & waxing
+Speed & Waxing

 If snow sports are about speed for you, choose a sintered base.
 Do you forget to wax regularly?
 Then choose an extruded base!

-Durability & repair
+Sustainability & repair

 Advice per discipline